djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 * MicroPython build is added as **submodule** to [main Micropython repository](https://github.com/micropython/micropython)
 * ESP32 build is based on [MicroPython's ESP32 build](https://github.com/micropython/micropython-esp32/tree/esp32/esp32) with added changes needed to build on ESP32 with psRAM
 * Special [esp-idf branch](https://github.com/espressif/esp-idf/tree/feature/psram_malloc) is used, with some modifications needed to build MicroPython
-* Special Xtenssa ESP32 toolchain is needed for building psRAM enabled application.
+* Special Xtensa ESP32 toolchain is needed for building psRAM enabled application.
 It is included in this repository.
 * Default configuration has **4MB** of MicroPython heap, **64KB** of MicroPython stack, **~200KB** of free DRAM heap for C modules and functions
 * MicroPython can be built in **unicore** (FreeRTOS & MicroPython task running only on the first ESP32 core, or **dualcore** configuration (MicroPython task running on ESP32 **App** core
 * ESP32 Flash can be configured in any mode, **QIO**, **QOUT**, **DIO**, **DOUT**
 * Special build directory is provided to create **sdkconfig.h** wid desired configuration
 * **BUILD.sh** script is provided to make **building** MicroPython firmware as **easy** as possible
 * Internal filesystem is built with esp-idf **wear leveling** driver, so there is less danger of damaging the flash with frequent writes
 * **sdcard** module is included which uses esp-idf **sdmmc** driver and can work in **1-bit** and **4-bit** modes.
-On ESP32-WROVER-KIT it works without changes, for imformation on how to connect sdcard on other boards look at *esp32/modesp.c*
+On ESP-WROVER-KIT it works without changes, for imformation on how to connect sdcard on other boards look at *esp32/modesp.c*
 * **RTC Class** is added to machine module, including methods for synchronization of system time to **ntp** server, **deepsleep**, **wakeup** from deepsleep **on external pin** level, ...
 * files **timestamp** is correctly set to system time both on internal fat filesysten and on sdcard
 * Some additional frozen modules are added, like **pye** editor, **upip**, **urequests**, ...